peter201943/course-eval/README.md

 ## About
 A Student Study Project to develop [Course Evaluation](https://en.wikipedia.org/wiki/Course_evaluation) platform prototypes and associated design documents.
 By SE420 Open Source Engineering Team Blue for FA22Q2 "Winter" at [Drexel University](https://drexel.edu/).

 See [Notes](notes/readme.md) for more detailed information, including proposals.

 ## Getting Started
-(MISSING)
+Please join us on [Discord](https://discord.gg/QKBxxSS9), we are largely focused on *discussing* and *documenting* steps as opposed to outright *programming*.

+We currently do a lot of work in *Microsoft Word* and *Markdown*, so having a Microsoft account and a decent text editor is recommendable.

 ## Roadmap